Rangers, Stars among the best movers in NHL free agency - News 12 Now

 So while the first flurries of free-agent movement aren’t quite as exciting as in past years, a few teams and players distinguished themselves with their early offseason maneuverings – and a few left themselves with work to do.

 WINNER: New York Rangers.
 They landed the biggest prize on the market in Kevin Shattenkirk, who clearly wanted to come home to play on Broadway.
-The puck-moving defenseman should be a big boost to an already-strong roster, and New York didn’t have to break the bank to get him.
+The puck-moving defenseman should be a big boost to an already-strong roster, and New York didn’t have to break the bank or lock in for more than three years to get him.
 The Rangers also re-signed Brendan Smith earlier, further bolstering their defense.

 LOSER: Montreal Canadiens.
 They locked up the extraordinary Price, one of the NHL’s elite goalies, but paid an extraordinary price to do so.
 That reported $84 million commitment won’t make it easier for the Habs to keep Andrei Markov and Alex Radulov, who combined to score 90 points for Montreal last season, but are now looking elsewhere.
 It’s tough to win every game 1-0, even against talent-depleted rosters in a post-expansion season in the low-scoring modern NHL.